-Separated from the Davao city proper by two hours of winding rough roads, dangerously steep cliffs and occasional security threats, Malabog is a barangay easier ignored.
+C eparated from the Davao city proper by two hours of winding rough roads, dangerously steep cliffs and occasional security threats, Malabog is a barangay easier ignored.
 So much so that its residents welcomed news of a much-needed pre-school classroom with joyous disbelief - a reaction common across ninety-nine other sites that will also get a PAGCOR-DepEd-GK learning center, as part of Project Silid-Aralan.

-But soon after, this disbelief was replaced with a happiness as bright as the yellow fully-furnished classroom that stood completed.
+But soon after, this disbelief was replaced with a happiness as bright as the yellow fully-furnished PAGCOR-DepEd-GK's Project lid-Aralan 50 sites with classroom shortages now have a Sibol classroom each.
+GK's presence in nearly all provinces was key to the speed of implementation.
+For Phase II, 50 more learning centers will be built around the country.

+Paitan Elementary School, Esperanza, Sultan Kudarat classroom that stood completed.
 Erecting the building was not unmet with challenges, so to complete it, everyone in Malabog was made to resuscitate a spirit that was once lost to them.
 "First time namo nasuwayan nga magbayanihan.
 Kung naa'y kinahanglan, mabuhat jud diay kung magtinabangay lang."
 (That was the first time we experienced bayanihan.
 Anything that needs to be accomplished can really be done if we just help each other out), says Josephine Sumbilon, who helped build the classroom her daughter now goes to.
 When the roads refused to cooperate because of pouring rains, Mayor Sara Duterte and Brgy.
 Captain Lemuel Tonug lent their dump trucks in lieu of the suppliers' challenged vehicles.
 When the dump trucks were too big and the path that led to the school too small, the parents and teachers of Malabog Central Elementary School became the road that carried the construction materials to the actual site.
 When Bayani Builder Tony Silva wanted to challenge timelines without compromising quality, he sought reinforcement from the residents of nearby GK Sto.
 Tomas, led by Project Director Al Montajes.
 Next to solidarity, "difficult" and "impossible" lose their credibility.

-Gawad Kalinga, together with PAGCOR and DepED, laid the first stake by paying attention to oft-ignored Malabog, and the people of Malabog returned this gesture by paying attention to their community and working as one.
-And that's how it's done - what it took to build one classroom is what it takes to rebuild this beloved nation.
+Gawad Kalinga, together with PAGCOR and DepED, laid the first stake by paying attention to oft-ignored Malabog, and the people of Malabog returned this gesture by paying attention to their community and working as what it took to build one classroom is what it takes to rebuild this beloved nation.